-With regard to the amount of chlorhexidine in the varnish, different concentrations can be used, although 1% chlorhexidine yields better results according to the literature3,26,29-31.
+With regard to the amount of chlorhexidine in the varnish, different concentrations can be used, although 1% chlorhexidine yields better results according to the literature^{3,26,29-31}.
 The varnish vehicle was also justified due to the recommendation of not using gels or mouthwashes for young children.

 Xylitol also reduces both biofilm and S. mutans levels when added to a patients' diet as a sweetener, thus preventing early development of caries.
-The use of chewing gum as a means of administering xylitol was important for achieving co-operation among the children, in addition to remaining for a longer time in the effect. cavity, thus prolonging its oral Nevertheless, the frequent use of xylitol chewing gum should be controlled to prevent the occurrence of microbial resistance15-17.
-This finding may be related to factors such as formation of acids resulting from glucose and/or polysaccharides resulting from sucrose.
+The use of chewing gum as a means of administering xylitol was important for achieving co-operation among the children, in addition to remaining for a longer time in the prolonging its effect^{12,14,17}. cavity, thus Nevertheless, the frequent use of xylitol chewing gum should be controlled to prevent the occurrence of microbial resistance15-17.
+This finding may be related to factors such as formation of acids resulting from glucose and/or polysaccharides resulting from sucrose33.